Bailiffs And High Court Writs (HCEO).

 • The bailiff REFUSED TO SHOW HIS ID

-A bailiff is required to present evidence of their identification to the debtor or any individual who seems to have authority over the premises being attended.
-If the bailiff declines to do so, their actions are deemed unlawful.
-It is within your rights to lawfully remove a bailiff from the premises or property without being charged with "obstructing an enforcement agent," although you may potentially face accusations of common assault.
-It is advisable to calmly and quietly approach the bailiff and escort them off the premises.
+Bailiffs must show evidence of his ID to the debtor or any person who appears to be in authority of the premises being attended.
+If the bailiff refuses to do so, he is not 'acting lawfully' in the execution of duty.
+In such a case, you have the right to lawfully remove a bailiff from the premises or property without committing an offence of 'obstructing an enforcement agent', although you may be accused of common assault.
+It's crucial to handle the situation quietly and calmly, leading the bailiff off the premises.

 • Learn More

-• The bailiff does not have an ENFORCEMENT CERTIFICATE
+• The bailiff does not have a valid ENFORCEMENT CERTIFICATE

 • Learn More